jmi0920/ist261/README.md

     button will let the user add new a new Phone based on JDialogOptions and is then redirected to that new phone in the DetailsView.

+====  Module 07:  Implementing the List-Detail Pattern ====

+    This assignment called for implementation of persistence.
+To accomplish this, serialization is utilized.
+Both Phone.java and Carrier.java implement serializable.
+Two empty files have been created, CarrierList.ser and PhoneList.ser.
+These files contain the data that is serialized and de-serialized between application runs.

+    PhoneList.java and CarrierList.java have also been modified to include functions which allow for persistence implementation.

+====  Module 08-A01 Implementing a LinkedList ====

+    This assignments calls for the addition of LinkedLists in the application.
+    Nothing had to really be changed with the functionality as LinkedLists were implemented from the beginning and the methods are called using the standard <LinkedList>.remove(), <LinkedList>.add(), and <LinkedList>.get().

+    The only addition that had to be made was the inclusion of a search function.
+    This was added to the bottom of the PhoneTable and will search to see if either Phone.getModel() or Phone.getManufacturer() is equal to what the user entered.